EricLBuehler/candle-lora/README.md

 ## Examples

 See some examples of transformers from Candle which have added LoRA support [here](candle-lora-transformers/examples/).
+Currently, the following transformers have been
+converted:
+- `llama`
+- `mistral`

 ```rust
 use candle_core::{DType, Device, Module, Result, Tensor};